-We’re excited to offer a one of a kind M.A.
+We’re pleased to offer students an M.A.
 Program unlike any other in Canada.
-We attract passionate and promising candidates from all parts of Canada, each with their own research backgrounds and diverse academic interests.
-A common misconception is that Political Economy is best suited for students with Economics or Political Science research backgrounds, however we have many successful students with varying backgrounds such as Sociology, Communications, Political Science, Economics, History, Geography, African Studies, Public Affairs and many other related disciplines.
+We attract passionate and promising candidates from all parts of the country, each with their own research backgrounds and diverse academic interests.
+A common misconception is that Political Economy is best suited for students with Economics or Political Science research backgrounds, however our graduate programs attract successful students with a diverse range in backgrounds such as Sociology, Communications, Political Science, Economics, History, Geography, African Studies, Public Affairs and many other related disciplines.
 Click here to see some of the past thesis and research papers that have been completed by M.A.
 Students.

 Prerequisites for Consideration: